 How to make lotion bars without beeswax

 Back to our beautiful homemade lotion bar recipe…I’ve used 3 very simple ingredients: cocoa butter, shea butter and safflower oil.
 Plus I’ve added my own blend of essential oil but that’s always optional.
-The key thing here is to make sure the butter ratio is more than 90% of the ingredients.
+The key thing here is to make sure the butter ratio is more than 75% to 90% of the ingredients.
 This will ensure you lotion bar stays solid.

 Shea butter is a champion skin moisturizer.
 It contains oleic, stearic, palmitic and linolenic acids that protect and nourish the skin.

 Cocoa butter has a lovely chocolate scent (that is if you buy the non-refined cocoa butter grade) and is high in fatty acids which will keep your skin hydrated.
 It also helps reducing skin inflammation and stretch marks.

 Safflower oil has a light texture, absorbs fast and will not leave your skin greasy.
 Plus it is high in linoleic acid which stimulates the regeneration of new skin cells.

 Last but not least, you will need silicon molds, I found this heart shape silicon mold that was perfect!

 To make this homemade lotion bar, all you need to do is melt the oil and butter in a double boiler on low heat and pour it in a mold.

 The fun part is that you can customize this lotion bar recipe to your own liking.